jcurry/ZenPacks.skills1st.TroubleTicket/README.rst

     * The Zenoss event is Acknowledged
     * The event ownerid field is set to Ticket
     * The event summary is modified to add the trouble ticket number returned by the ticket system
-    * The event for the log is upadted with the message "Trouble Ticket created"
+    * The event for the log is updated with the message "Trouble Ticket created"

 In addition, the zentt daemon can close any Zenoss event for which a ticket has NOT been created and which passes any specified filters.